How To Not Get Sick In Mexico

 Altitude sickness

-Mexico City is located at 2,250 meters above sea level – that’s around 7,382 feet.
+Mexico City is located at 2,250 meters (7,382 ft) above sea level.
+Puebla is 2,135 meters (7,004 feet) above sea level.
 San Cristobal is at 2,200 meters (7,218 feet) above sea level.

 If you are not accustomed to the altitude, and if you are coming from sea level or from a much lower elevation, you may be affected by the altitude.
-The most common symptom is being short of breath; but other symptoms can be headache; low appetite; nausea; and nose bleeding.
+The most common symptom is being short of breath, but other symptoms can be headache, low appetite, nausea, and nose bleeding.

 The best way to fight altitude sickness is to stay hydrated, eat plenty of easy-to-digest carbs, and avoid alcohol.
-You can also take some high-altitude relief tablets such as these.

 Severe dehydration